Encrypt your sensitive file and folder in macOS easily – quick steps to be encrypted

-What is there to say that Mac security won't fail and your data will remain secure?
-Well, you can either contemplate the risks involved or take matters seriously into your hands by encrypting your files on Mac.
-This article contains some of the best practices and tools you can opt for to encrypt files and folders on Mac, so if you're interested in staying secure, read along.
+What is there to say that Mac security won’t fail and your data will remain secure?
+Well, you can either contemplate the risks involved or take matters seriously into your own hands by encrypting your files on Mac.
+This article contains some of the best practices and tools you can opt for to encrypt files and folders on Mac, so if you’re interested in staying secure, read along.

 macOS is the most privacy-oriented operating system with dedicated privacy and encryption tools.
-In macOS, you don't need any third-party tools or software to encrypt files or folders.
+In macOS, you don’t need third-party tools or software to encrypt files or folders.
 The two most popular ways you can encrypt files and folders in your Mac are as follows:

 - Using Terminal